echobind/bisonapp/README.md

 **Blitz.js**
 Blitz is also very promising.
 Blitz is built on Next.js (which we love!) and takes a very different approach by attempting to "remove" the API layer using conventions provided by Next.js.

-Like what we've added to Bison, both of these projects are driven by conventions.
-We may borrow concepts from Redwood and Blitz over time, and may even switch to one in the future as things continue to mature.
+We may borrow concepts from Redwood and Blitz over time, and could even switch to one in the future as things continue to mature.

-We hope Bison can provide a great jumping off point for new apps.
-Especially if you're the type that likes to see how everything is wired together and adapt the "framework" to your needs.
+Think of Bison as a bit closer to the metal, but preconfigured for maximum DX and efficiency.
+The good news is, if you disagree with any of the choices we've made, nothing is hidden from you and you're welcome to adapt the "framework" to fit your needs.

 ---